+Orange County Registrar of Voters Neal Kelley was recently involved in a nationwide effort, sponsored by the PEW Charitable Trusts, to improve voter registration lists across the country.
 Although California has made improvements over the last few years with respect to sharing voter registration data across counties within the State, sharing registration data nationwide could help improve the voter registration list in every county in the country.
 Neal Kelley is actively involved in the effort of making this a reality, as he is a member of the Voter Registration Modernization Design Working Group, which was assembled to achieve this goal.
 This group has been exploring methods of sharing voter data utilizing modern technology in order to improve the accuracy of voter registration databases.

 In addition to the efforts of the Voter Registration Modernization Design Working Group, our office is independently exploring other methods to update our voter registration database using alternative, nationwide data sources.
 One of the sources of data we are exploring is the address data provided by credible third-party data providers.
 Credit bureaus maintain consumer marketing demographic data, which may include address changes for voters that have not been recorded by the Post Office, the DMV or other election offices.
-This data is used by organizations nationwide, such as creditors, in an attempt to locate debtors and other people who may be difficult to find.
+This data is used by organizations nationwide, such as creditors, in an attempt "Compare voter registration lists with a wider array of data sources to broaden the base of information used to update and verify voter rolls." - The PEW Center on the States to locate debtors and other people who may be difficult to find.
 The credible third-party data provider compares the address data on our voter registration list to the address data that they have on file.
 If the credible third-party data provider finds a more current address for a voter, they provide the new address alongside the voter data that our office provided.
 Our office is then able to contact the voter to verify if the new address is correct.